lost national insurance number application form

 If you have reached 16 years of age and not received a confirmation letter this may be due to a few reasons.
 You or your parent/guardian may have not informed the relevant government bodies of any address changes.
 This is the most common reason for not receiving a confirmation letter.
 If you are not living in the United Kingdom at the time of your 16th birthday, you will not receive a confirmation letter of your national insurance number.
 Letters are sent via standard Royal mail post, which unfortunately on some occasions is known for letter loss at busy periods such as Christmas holidays.

 If you have not attended a UK school or your parents have not claimed any form of benefits relating to yourself you may not be registered on any government system.
 This being the case you would not receive a National Insurance Number when you reach 16.
-You will need to contact the HMRC using 1 of the above 3 methods to get your National Insurance Number.

 What happens if the HMRC never issued me a National Insurance Number?